 Constipation is not a normal side effect of Whey Protein.
-For a few people, a lactose intolerance may cause constipation by slowing the movement of the gut.
+For a few people, lactose intolerance may cause constipation by slowing the movement of the gut.
 However, constipation is more likely caused when people eat fewer fruits and vegetables in favour of Whey Protein, especially when they’re on a low-carb diet.
-Fruits and vegetables are the great source of fibre, which helps form stool and promotes regular bowel movements.
+Fruits and vegetables are a great source of fibre, which helps form stool and promotes regular bowel movements.

 - Nutritional Deficiencies